The generator

 When it runs

-If a package’s manifest or directory layout changes and you haven’t restarted dev, npm run packages:generate by hand picks up the new output.
+If a package’s manifest or directory layout changes and you haven’t restarted dev, pnpm run packages:generate (from tinycld/) by hand picks up the new output.
+Bringing a new member in or removing one is just pnpm install at the root.

 Footguns